 Bowscale Tarn is a simple fell walk suitable for all the family.
 It was a popular tourist attraction in Victorian times but has long since fallen out of fashion.
-I think this is a real pity as it is a lovely walk and the crags above the tarn are dramatic.
-It is also highly accessible from our self catering Lake District cottages in Mungrisdale and Mosedale.
+This is a real pity as it is a lovely walk and the crags above the tarn are dramatic.
+It is also highly accessible from our self-catering Lake District cottages in Mungrisdale and Mosedale.

 The pony track to the tarn starts in Bowscale at a sharp turn in the road between the traditional stone cottages.
 A finger post directs you past a row of cottages to a gated track that signals the start of the walk.

 A pony track from the Victorian era climbs gently to Bowscale Tarn, a gentle climb all the way.
 Sitting in a glacial combe, the tarn is said to be home to two fish that have survived ever since the ice age that created the 60ft deep tarn.

 If you are just looking for a simple stroll, then simply retrace your steps from here.
 But if you fancy making a day of it, then carry on to the summit Bowscale Fell.
 At the point where the tarn flows out into the beck, cross to the other side where a path leads up through an obvious grassy rake and on to the shoulder of Bowscale Fell.
 From here it is nothing more than a grassy climb to the summit.